apache/apisix-website/website/blog/2021/07/14/the-road-to-customization-of-Sina-Weibo-API-gateway-based-on-Apache-APISIX.md

 After some research, we chose the closest to the expected cloud-based micro-services API gateway: Apache APISIX.

-1. Based on Nginx, the technology stack is unified before and after the grayscale upgrade, security, stability, etc. are guaranteed.
+1. Based on Nginx, the technology stack is unified before and after the canary release upgrade, security, stability, etc. are guaranteed.
 1. Built-in unified control surface, unified management of multiple proxy services.
 1. Dynamic API call, you can complete the common resource modifications in real time, compared to the traditional Nginx configuration + reload way progress is obvious.
 1. Rich routing options to meet the needs of Sina Weibo routing.